 - The platform will improve the availability and utilization of carers, plus increase skills and training

-Labour Xchange is now working through the discovery phase outputs to design and build the Care Pathway.
-In parallel with this they are beginning the candidate engagement process in both Sunderland and North Yorkshire, each will have different approaches due to their urban/rural differences.
+Labour Xchange worked through the discovery phase outputs to design and build the Care Pathway.
+In parallel with this, they began the candidate engagement process in both Sunderland and North Yorkshire, each having different approaches due to their urban/rural differences.

-Following the impact of the COVID-19 pandemic on local authorities, this project has now taken on an additional level of importance in the effort to ensure there are enough carers to support people safely and appropriately in their own homes.
+Following the impact of the COVID-19 pandemic on local authorities, this project took on an additional level of importance in the effort to ensure there were enough carers to support people safely and appropriately in their own homes.

-With the Care Pathway now built, final adjustments and enhancements are being made to the user journey – including the addition of a candidate questionnaire based on ’A Question of Care’ from Skills for Care.
-The platform will be piloted in both rural and urban areas in Autumn 2020.
-As carers are key workers, the platform will now ensure new carers are COVID-19 compliant and safe, and support access to PPE.
+With the Care Pathway now built, final adjustments and enhancements were made to the user journey – including the addition of a candidate questionnaire based on ‘A Question of Care’ from Skills for Care.
+The platform was piloted in both rural and urban areas in Autumn 2020.
+As carers are key workers, the platform ensured new carers were COVID-19 compliant and safe, and supported access to PPE.